VVolkov833/media-to-imprint/README.md

 ## Usage

-* Install and activate the plugin
+1. Install and activate the plugin.
-* Navigate to "Media" in the left sidebar of your wp-admin
+2. Navigate to your media library.
-* Select a media item
-* Fill in the "Source for Imprint" filed for each media item
+3. Edit a media item, and you'll find a new "Source for Imprint" field.
+4. Fill in the necessary information, including image title, ID, author name, and platform domain.
+5. Optional: Use the buttons below to add copyright, TM, or R symbols.
+6. Optional: Check the box to pin the media item to the top of the list.
+7. Save your changes.
-* Place the shortcode `[media_sources_list]` on your Imprint page
+8. Paste the `[media_sources_list]` shortcode on your Imprint page to showcase your media sources effortlessly.
-* All the filled sources will be displayed at the location of the shortcode